 You point your rod at the fly as it travels through the pool trying to keep a relatively straight line to the fly itself.
 Periodically you will mend your line to reduce any belly that forms through the swing, remember always to allow your swing/drift to fully finish so that your leader and fly have had time to straighten at the end against your bank.
 Many Atlantic Salmon strike on the end of the swing, sometimes because they have followed it to the bank, but many times it’s because that’s how close the Salmon are sitting to the bank.

-A common mistake with presentation, remembering what I said earlier about casting too far is, Many anglers wade out far too quick straight into the pool with their eyes fixed on casting to the far bank.
+A common mistake with presentation, remembering what I said earlier about casting too far is, Many anglers wade out far too quickly straight into the pool with their eyes fixed on casting to the far bank.

-Salmon often use the easy currents near to the bank and sometimes rest very close to the bank.
-Remember there are always TWO banks to each river, not just the far side.
+Salmon often use the easy currents near the bank and sometimes rest very close to the bank.
+Remember there are always two banks to each river, not just the far side.
 Start fishing by just getting your toes wet and cover the close-in water first with short casts before starting to lengthen your casts.

 So now you have the basics, now add to the formula together, trying to add both the correct depth and the correct speed to your swing/drift and you will start to see a huge improvement in hook ups.